CSBSJU/CSCI-130/files/labs/Lab06/Lab.md

    Output the sorted `distance` array to `outResults` to see that it is in fact sorted.

+1. **TODO** Have students work on student name problem to see how the two parameter variant of `Array.Sort` can help them.

 1. Unfortunately, using the above line of code, after sorting the `distance` array we have no way to determine which dataset sample each of the distance